bioview/bioview-docs/bioview-docs/about/considerations.md

-# Performance Considerations
+# Performance considerations

-* Real-time data acquisition requires sufficient system resources
-* Large data streams may require SSD storage for optimal performance
-* Memory usage scales with buffer sizes and visualization complexity.
-Visualization is kept efficient by only updating data streams for source that are actually visible
+* Real-time acquisition needs real resources.
+A USRP at 1 MSps with several channels will use a core or two for demodulation alone.
+* **Use an SSD for recordings.** The save queue is the deepest of the bounded queues precisely because disk writes are bursty, but it is still finite.
+* Memory use scales with the bounded queue depths and the plot grid, both of which are fixed and small.
+Nothing on the streaming path grows without limit.
+* Only plotted sources are drawn, and each chunk is decimated to at most one screen's worth of points, so the display cost is bounded by the grid size and the monitor refresh rate rather than by the acquisition rate.
-* Spikes may occur in the data if receive buffer is kept low in size due to filtering edge effects
+* **Keep the receive buffer reasonably large.** A small one produces spikes in the data from filtering edge effects.
-* B210 devices work poorly with default frame sizes, which is why default receive frame size has been kept at 1024
+* **B210s behave poorly with the default frame size.** BioView's default receive frame size is 1024 for this reason.
+* Data goes over the wire as float32 — no plot resolves more, and it halves the streamed volume.
+The server-side save path stays float64.
+* The first Start of a session is slow: each device's transmit, receive and process workers are OS process spawns, and on Windows that is seconds per worker.
+Later Start/Stop cycles just pause and resume them.